 Stanford Institute for Higher Education Research Higher Education & Student Affairs The Higher Education & Student Affairs (HESA) program at Indiana University is a pioneer in the study of higher education and student affairs administration.
 Among the first departments in the country to offer degree programs in this field of study, the HESA program has a distinguished history and continues to be nationally recognized as a leader in the development of higher education scholar-practitioners.
 Our graduates serve as administrative leaders in postsecondary institutions throughout the country, researchers, as well as faculty members that continue to cultivate new insights and understandings in the field.
 We encourage you to explore our website and learn more about our degree programs.
+Please do not hesitate to contact us with questions or to learn more about our program.
 We look forward to meeting you!
 Master’s Program Master's Program Overview (video) Doctoral Programs Doctoral Program Overview (video) HESA Alumni Faculty HESA News and Events IUSPA Journal Awards & Recognition Courses